McCord and the Eagles hold off Jets 19-17 in preseason finale

 Up next

-Eagles: Kick off the NFL's regular season by hosting the Dallas Cowboys on Sept.
+Eagles: Kick off the NFL's regular season by hosting Dallas on Sept.
 4.

 AP NFL: https://apnews.com/hub/NFL